CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </pre>

 <span class="description">
-When a rule containing a Rule Action is triggered, the Rules Engine will make a request to the app to inform the app to run the configured Rule Action.
-The resulting status code will indicate to the Rules Engine whether the action was successfully completed and, if not, specify a cause for the error.
+When a rule containing a rule action is triggered, the [rules](https://asana.com/guide/help/premium/rules) engine will make a request to the app to inform the app to run the configured rule action.
+The resulting status code will indicate to the rules engine whether the action was successfully completed and, if not, specify a cause for the error.
 </span>

 </section>
 <hr class="half-line">
 <section>
-## Get Rule Action typeahead results
+## Get rule action typeahead results

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)